 In my last role, the project I was working on had come to an end and so I began casually looking for a role that suited my current strengths and something that I would be able to grow and develop with.
 I bumped into the MyPass® role and thought it was really interesting, I also love the role ‘Customer Service Specialist’.
 So I applied and here I am!

 What is it about you that makes you good at your job?

-I’m really customer centric, I’ve got a strong background in sales, but a lot of my experience is centered around customer fulfillment and customer success.
-Yes, I can be very focused as a sales person but at the same time I’m centered around finding a solution that works best.
-What I’ve found is most of my interactions tend to be customer service focused, this role seemed great in a sense that I could use those customer skills and not have to do too much sales work.
+I’m really customer-centric - I’ve got a strong background in sales, but a lot of my experience is centred around customer fulfilment and customer success.
+Yes, I can be very focused as a salesperson but at the same time, I’m centred around finding a solution that works best.
+What I’ve found is most of my interactions tend to be customer-service focused - this role seemed great in the sense that I could use those customer skills and not have to do too much sales work.

 Have you always been based in Perth?

 I’m originally from Zimbabwe and am Zimbabwean as well as South African.
 I moved to Australia when I was eighteen for University because my parents believed I should go on and study, following the kind of natural progression of life.
 At the time Skippy the Bush Kangaroo & Blinky Bill was quite the hype.
 I was like “Oh, Australia” so I decided on coming here.
 I was in Brisbane originally - did my undergrad there and then moved to the UK for three years where I also got engaged.
 I couldn’t deal with the cold so dragged my husband back to Australia where we lived in Sydney and had a baby.
 My husband travelled a lot as a clinical researcher and really took a liking to Perth, it’s so far away and no one bothers you out here!
 We packed up and moved to Perth about six years ago and have been here ever since.